Can LLMs Alleviate Catastrophic Forgetting in Graph Continual Learning? A Systematic Study: Formulations and Background

 \section{Formulations and Background}

-\textbf{Text-attributed Graphs~(TAGs).} In this benchmark, we evaluate the continual learning capabilities of LLMs through node classification tasks on Text-Attributed Graphs~(TAGs)~\cite{ma2021deep}.
+\textbf{Text-attributed Graphs~(TAGs).} In this benchmark, we evaluate the continual learning capabilities of LLMs through node classification tasks on Text-Attributed Graphs~(TAGs)~\citep{ma2021deep}.
 Formally, a TAG is represented as $\mathcal{G}=(\mathcal{V},\mathcal{E}, \mathcal{R})$, where $\mathcal{V}$ is the set of $N$ nodes, $\mathcal{E}$ is the edge set, and $\mathcal{R}$ is the collection of textual descriptions associated with each node $v_i \in \mathcal{V}$.
-Each description $r_{v_i} \in \mathcal{D}^{L_i}$ consists of tokens from a vocabulary $\mathcal{D}$ with sequence length $L_i$.
-Traditionally, the textual attributes of nodes can be encoded into shallow embeddings as $\textbf{X} = [\mathbf{x}_1, \mathbf{x}_2, ..., \mathbf{x}_N] \in \mathbb{R}^{N\times d}$ using techniques like bag-of-words or TF-IDF~\cite{salton1988term}, where $d$ is the embedding dimension.
-Such transformation is widely adopted in the graph neural network literature.
+Traditionally, the textual attributes of nodes can be encoded into shallow embeddings as $\textbf{X} = [\mathbf{x}_1, \mathbf{x}_2, ..., \mathbf{x}_N] \in \mathbb{R}^{N\times d}$, where $d$ is the embedding dimension.
+Such an approach is widely adopted in the graph neural network literature.
 In contrast, LLM-based approaches directly process the raw text.
 Given a TAG with labeled nodes $\mathcal{V}^l$, the node classification task aims to predict the labels of the unlabeled nodes $\mathcal{V}^u$.